 Invoice discounting is usually only available to companies which turn over more than £1 million per year.
 Invoice discounting permits you to maintain close ties to your customers and continue to manage your sales ledger yourself.
 You might prefer this if you’re worried about how your finance provider might manage the collection of your invoices.

-There are two main costs to consider before using invoice financing.
-The first is the amount of interest you’ll pay for advancing your invoices - this is typically similar with both invoice factoring and invoice discounting, between 1.5 and 3% per year above the Bank of England base rate.
+Interest rates for this type of funding are similar to invoice factoring and invoice discounting, and are usually between 1.5 and 3% per year above the Bank of England base rate.

 In this scenario a graphic design company uses factoring to unlock 85% of the value of their outstanding invoices.
 They receive £42,500 from a total of £50,000 in outstanding payments.